xsmh/duoqin-doov-hacking/README.md

 ⚠️ **Skip this section if you do not live in US/Canada.**

 In this section we will go through the process of flashing American bands on the F21 Pro for users who need them.

-## Notes
-- This section should be followed after [unlocking the bootloader](#unlock-the-bootloader) and **before** [flashing a new ROM](#flash-new-rom) because SN Write Tool does not work with LineageOS/DumberOS.
+- This part should be followed after [unlocking the bootloader](#unlock-the-bootloader) and **before** [flashing a new ROM](#flash-new-rom) because SN Write Tool does not work with LineageOS/DumberOS.
 - Make sure that you have [made a backup](#make-a-backup).
 - Covered LTE Bands: 2, 4, 12, 13, 17, 66, 71
 This covers most T-Mobile users, in addition to some AT&T support depending on region.

-> [!NOTE]
-> Verizon will not work on DumberOS.
+- **Verizon** will **not** work on DumberOS.
 As for getting it to work on the stock ROM you will need to flash the 1.1.1 firmware which I won't be covering in this guide.
 You can look up other guides on how to do that.

 ## Flash